Skip to main content Skip to main navigation Skip to search

 Information and resources

-The ACT Government is aligning the ACT implementation plan with NSW to ensure ACT farmers will meet the mandatory requirements of NSW saleyards and processors.
+The ACT eID implementation plan aligns with NSW's to ensure ACT farmers meet the mandatory requirements for NSW saleyards and processors.

 Implementation dates